 (Credit: Library of Congress Prints and Photographs Division)

-Though born a couple decades after the end of the Civil War, Tiberius may have been aware of this legacy, and it may have influenced his decision to take a different path than his parents and brother, Theodore Lorenzo, who would live their entire lives in Virginia.
+Though born a couple decades after the end of the Civil War, Julius may have been aware of this legacy, and it may have influenced his decision to take a different path than his parents and brother, Theodore Lorenzo Julius, who would live their entire lives in Virginia.

 World War I sparked growth in the defense industry, especially at shipyards such as Newport News Shipbuilding.
-In 1917, Tiberius worked as a laborer at the shipyard, playing a role in the construction of 25 destroyers completed for the Navy over the course of the war.
-The shipbuilding industry pervaded the city, with many of Tiberius’s neighbors working as riggers, drillers, riveters, and laborers at the shipyard.
-After the war ended, Tiberius continued his career at the shipyard, eventually changing positions from laborer to blacksmith.
-Tiberius’s job at the yard helped him support his wife Cornelia and a young child, his niece, also named Cornelia.
+In 1917, Julius worked as a laborer at the shipyard, playing a role in the construction of 25 destroyers completed for the Navy over the course of the war.
+The shipbuilding industry pervaded the city, with many of Julius' neighbors working as riggers, drillers, riveters, and laborers at the shipyard.
+After the war ended, Julius continued his career at the shipyard, eventually changing positions from laborer to blacksmith.
+Julius' job at the yard helped him support his wife Cornelia and a young child, his niece, also named Cornelia.

 (Credit: Virginia Department of Health)